ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 Role Variables - Bootstrap
 -------------------------------------------------------------------------------
 ### bootstrap.license_id [Deprecated in SLS 3.7.0]
 Defines the License Id to be used to bootstrap SLS.
 Don't set if you wish to setup entitlement later on.
 Note: this is now deprecated in SLS 3.7.0.
-Use this only for older versions of SLS.
+Use this only for versions up to 3.6.0.

 - Optional
 - Environment Variable: `SLS_LICENSE_ID`